 - Understands proper handling of infectious materials and hazardous chemicals.

-- Strong understanding cytogenetic, FISH, and/or microarray technologies.
+- Understanding of cytogenetic, FISH, and/or array technologies.

 - Commitment to quality, accuracy and attention to detail.

-- Analytical individual with process-based problem solving skills.
+- Analytical individual with team-based problem solving skills.

 - Ability to organize, manage and meet diverse workloads and deadlines.

-- Engages in effective dialogue within cross functional teams, with faculty and other personnel.
+- Communicates effectively with peers, supervisor, faculty and other personnel.

-- Strong computer skills in database, word processing, spreadsheet software.
+- Computer skills in database, word processing, spreadsheet software.

 - Team oriented, adaptable and demonstrates sound judgment in a changing environment.

-- Knowledge of the basic use and maintenance of laboratory equipment.
+- Basic use and maintenance of laboratory equipment.

 - Familiarity with medical terminology in a laboratory setting.

 - Demonstrated commitment and leadership ability to advance diversity and inclusion.

 Special Instructions to Applicants:*Applications are accepted electronically ONLY at www.cu.edu/cu-careers. * REQUIRED APPLICATION MATERIALS: 1).
 A cover letter of application which specifically addresses the job requirements and outlines qualifications.
 2).
 A current resume/CV.
 3).
 List of 3-5 professional references.
 Questions should be directed to Kathy Taylor at Kathy.Taylor@ucdenver.edu.

 Reference checks are a standard step in our hiring process.
 You may be asked to provide contact information, including e-mail addresses, for up to 5 references if you are referred to the Hiring Authority for an interview.
 We will notify you prior to contacting both on and off-list references.